itIsKappa/utils/HELP.md

 # `frmtrnm`
 `frmtrnm <options> <files>`\
-Order of the passed arguments does not concern the program.
-Arguments are parsed with GNU `getopt`, and as such will have its features.
-The following are the available options.

 * `-d`, `--delimiter=`\
 This accepts a string as the new delimiter.
 If unspecified, the default is